 Is it better to have a 15-year loan or a 30 year one that you pay down early?
-That’s entirely up to you and how much you personally value the extra flexibility the early-payment option gives you.
+That’s entirely up to you, your financial goals, and how much you personally value the extra flexibility the early-payment option gives you.

 If you’re serious about paying off your 30-year mortgage in 15 years, you should set some goals and milestones to keep yourself on track.
 It’s easy to plan to pay down your mortgage early but tougher to stick with it — especially without the higher minimum payments to keep you on track.

 And remember, you won’t get the lower mortgage rate that typically comes with a 15-year mortgage if you opt for a 30-year term and pay that down early.
-But you will still be mortgage-free earlier and should still save thousands of dollars in interest.Click here for today's refinance mortgage rates.
+But you will still be mortgage-free earlier, build home equity faster, and should still save thousands of dollars in interest.Click here for today's mortgage rates.